MarbleBag/NexusVault-CLI/docs/README.md

 ### Getting started

 Check out the [latest release](https://github.com/MarbleBag/NexusVault-CLI/releases/latest).
-The release comes prepacked with all needed dependencies (except Java) and a launch4j launcher, which supports to run the application without a Java installation, as long as it can find a valid JRE besides it.
+The release comes prepacked with all needed dependencies (except Java) and a launch4j launcher, which supports to run the application without a Java installation, as long as it can find a valid JRE beside it.

 ```Bash
 ├── NexusVaultCLI